 Democracy even seems to be losing its appeal in countries associated with freedom and openness.

-Many Americans are losing faith in their own democracy; more than 100 million of them did not vote in the 2016 presidential election.
-Following the victory of Donald Trump thousands of Americans took to the streets to protest that the winner is “Not My President.”
+Many Americans are losing faith in their own democracy, and more than 100 million of them did not vote in the 2016 presidential election.
+Following Donald Trump's victory, thousands of Americans took to the streets to protest that he is “Not My President.”